stormearthandlava/stormearthandlava.github.io/blog/_posts/2022-05-24-season-4-shenanigans.md

 ---
 layout: post
 title: Season 4 shenanigans
-date: 2022-05-24 00:00:00 +0100
+date: 2022-05-26 00:00:00 +0100
-excerpt: "Collection of items with additional effects"
+excerpt: "Collection of items with special effects"
 author: Bloodmallet(EU)
 ---

 Greetings,

 Season 4 mythic plus dungeons were [announced](https://twitter.com/Warcraft/status/1526708363463122948).
+(This is not about the announced 9.2.5 patch!
+Season 4 will start at a later date.)
 Therefore we can have a look at what wonky items will be available.

 ## Special effect items
-The following is be a list of all special effect items from:
+The following is a list of all special effect items from:
 - (Warlords of Draenor) Grimrail Depot
 - (Warlords of Draenor) Iron Docks
 - (Legion) Return to Karazhan